spinnaker/spinnaker.github.io/setup/install/providers/aws/aws-ecs.md

 ### ECS cluster

-You need to [create an ECS cluster](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create_cluster.html){:target="\_blank"}.
+You need to [create an Amazon ECS cluster](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create_cluster.html){:target="\_blank"}.
 If using the 'EC2' launch type, this cluster must have enough EC2 instance capacity in it to deploy your containers.
-If using the 'Fargate' launch type, there is no need to add any capacity to this cluster.
+If using the 'Fargate' launch type, you don't need to add any capacity to this cluster.

 ### Networking

 If using the 'awsvpc' networking mode (required for the 'Fargate' launch type), you need a VPC with at least one subnet group and security group visible in Spinnaker.

-If using other networking modes like 'bridge', you do not need to setup any further networking.
+If using other networking modes like 'bridge', you don't need to setup any further networking.
 The cluster's networking configuration will be passed from your cluster's EC2 instances to your containers.

 ### Spinnaker Clouddriver role